kazune-br/envoy-jaeger-grafana-prometheus-challenges/README.md

 In order to see the result, two steps are required.
 1. In configuration page, add influxdb as new data source.
 2. In import page, put `2587` on the form and import `k6 Load Testing Results` dashboard via grafana.com.
+3. `10660` and `14801` are also useful, so if you like it, import as mentioned above.

 ## How to set up loki on local
 ```